MonicBuilder/Monic/README.md

   'myFile.js',

   {
-    // The path to the working directory
+    // A path to the working directory
-    // (optional, by default module.parent)
+    // (optional, by default `module.parent`)
     cwd: 'myDir/',

-    // EOL symbol (optional, by default \n)
+    // A symbol that will be used as EOL (optional, by default `\n`)
     eol: '\r\n',

-    // The map of Monic labels (optional)
+    // A map of Monic labels (optional)
     labels: {
       escapeHTML: true
     },

-    // The map of Monic flags (optional)
+    // A map of Monic flags (optional).
-    // The flags can have different values, for example
+    // The flags can have different values, for instance
     flags: {
       ie: true,
       ieVersions: [7, 8, 9],